OFFICIAL SECURITY BLOG

 As you can see, Malvertising happens all the time; and while the effort from the community to fight these attacks has advanced greatly over the last few years, the threat is far from gone.

-If you are one of the many users of Malwarebytes Anti-Malware PRO, then you are likely already protected with our product.
-To double-check if you are, though, simply right click on the Malwarebytes Anti-Malware icon in your notification icon bar (opposite from your Start Menu button) and look for Website Blocking.
+If you are one of the many users of Malwarebytes Anti-Malware Premium, then you are likely already protected.
+To double-check if you are, though, simply right-click on the Malwarebytes Anti-Malware icon in your notification icon bar (opposite from your Start Menu button) and look for Malicious Website Protection.

-If you observe that the option for Website Blocking is already checked, you are good to go.
-If you do not, I HIGHLY recommend that you select it in order to activate that protection feature.
-We are very strict and prudent when we decide to blacklist a certain website so that our users are protected without blocking their access to the Internet.
+If you notice that the option for Malicious Website Protection is already checked, you are good to go.
+If not, I HIGHLY recommend that you select it in order to activate the web protection feature.
+We are very strict and prudent when we decide to blacklist a certain website so that our users are protected without blocking their access to the internet.

-In my opinion, malicious advertisements are the most dangerous threat online right now, mainly because you can do everything right as far as safe surfing, but they still might find you.
+In my opinion, malicious advertisements are one of the most dangerous threats online right now, mainly because you can do everything right as far as safe surfing, but they still might find you.
 The best defense is always to arm yourself with as much protection as you can.
-Updating Java (or disabling Java in your browser), Flash, your browser and operating system are all great ways to stay ahead of the curve: however, for everything else, using antivirus or anti-malware applications as well as ad-blocking software can keep you well protected against the waves of cyber-attacks headed your way every single day.
+Updating Java (or disabling Java in your browser), Flash, your browser and operating system are all great ways to stay ahead of the curve.
+However, using antivirus, anti-malware and anti-exploit applications along with ad-blocking software can keep you well protected against waves of cyber-attacks.
 Thanks for reading, and stay safe!